Hi my name is Alfie,

 I’ve always had an interest in wanting to use my lived experiences to help others, yet It was during Covid I had set out on course putting my pain to purpose and make a difference.

 You can listen to some podcasts I had created on Spotify, entitled Not Rocket Science, under my old name Ashley Gurney.
-Sadly, a series of traumatic events led to a mental breakdown, which put a pause on my goals and contributed to my longest ever seizure lasting 20 minutes in 2023.
-I’m sure at some stage I will reflect and look back at that period as being Pivotel.
+Sadly, a series of traumatic events led to a mental breakdown, which put a pause on my goals.
+You can read more about my health journey, Clicking my-road-to-wellness

-Since then, on my road to wellness, I have been diagnosed with CPTSD.
+On my road to wellness, I have been diagnosed with CPTSD.
 I’ve also found through testing to be indicative of several ADHD typologies.
 I am not sure if such findings known in years prior would have made much of a difference.
-My experience of mental health services and research has thought given me an insight into why many of the conventional ‘treatments’ including how diagnosis made are counter-intuitive.
-One the other hand what it has helped identify is why creating nuturing environments, championing wellness is the antidote to those who suffer with mental health.
+That said, my experience of mental health services and research has given me an insight into why many of the conventional ‘treatments’ can be counter-intuitive.
+My experience has taught me the need to identify the importance in creating nurturing environments and championing wellness, and alleviate the challenges for those who suffer with mental health.

 Alfie